The Net (1953 film): Cast

+Music

+In 2006 the films music was released on a CD Album along with the music from the films The Curse of the Werewolf, So Long at the Fair and The Prisoner.

 Production

 Although The Net deals with contemporary aviation technology, there are no aircraft to be seen, other than photographs on walls and a model of the top-secret delta-wing M7 aircraft.
 At one point, the aircraft is seen resting on water, giving it the potential of being a flying-boat.
 All the interiors of the M7 are studio-constructed mock-ups.

 At least one take-off from water of the M7 is shown using special effects.
 The waterborne segment simply shows the increasing slipstream effect on water to the rear of the craft as it increases speed, with no view of the M7 itself.
 The airborne segment is viewed from several ground locations showing either the M7 zooming overhead or the M7's shadow.

 Reception

 Aviation historian Michael Paris, in From the Wright Brothers to Top Gun: Aviation, Nationalism, and Popular Cinema (1995) was positive in his review of the film.
 "The Net is essentially a thriller owing a great deal to contemporary Cold War tensions, but interestingly, it still pays homage to the notion of progress and utopianism through aviation and suggests that Britain is in the forefront of space research."

 In Aviation in the Cinema (1985), aviation film historian Stephen Pendo, however, considered The Net, "... a poor effort; its only distinction is that it was the first aviation film to be photographed in Technicolor 3 D." In fact, The Net was photographed in black-and-white and was not in 3-D.